madhupandeyy/visualize/README.md

-Visualise is a REAL Software-as-a-Service app with AI features and a payments & credit system that you might even turn into a side income or business idea using Next.js 14, Clerk, MongoDB, Cloudinary AI, and Stripe.
+Visualize is a REAL Software-as-a-Service app with AI features and a payments & credit system that you might even turn into a side income or business idea using Next.js 14, Clerk, MongoDB, Cloudinary AI, and Stripe.

 Find the live link here: https://visualize-umber.vercel.app/